$3000 off saturdays | august 2023

 Bride and groom celebrating with all of their guests during their wedding reception at Kendall Point wedding venue in San Antonio

-What Are the Duties of a Day of Coordinator?
+What Is Day of Coordinator?

 At its core, being a wedding coordinator is about overseeing the execution of all your wedding plans on the big day.
 Managing vendors when they arrive, overseeing the final walk through of the venue, managing your wedding rehearsal, managing your wedding timeline, and more.